edison4354/airbed-n-coffee/README.md

 ### Reservations
 - Users can book reservations for their desired stay:
   - Full CRUD capabilities for managing reservations: allows users to view, create, update, and delete reservations, ensuring actions like creating or modifying a reservation require the user to be logged in.
-The controller includes error handling to provide feedback if an action fails, such as during creation or update due to missing or invalid data.
+The controller includes error handling to provide feedback if an action fails, such as during creation or update due to missing or invalid data
   ```ruby
     class Api::ReservationsController < ApplicationController
         before_action :require_logged_in, only: [:create, :update, :destroy]